Monday, July 21, 2025

 Democrats have lifted the curtain on their tactic for next year's attack ads aimed at building a majority in both houses of Congress.
 Here's an early preview of criticisms of the bill along with the specific provisions in the mega package:

 • The bill is just a tax break for billionaires.
 Tax rates on every person--from the poorest to the richest--will remain where they are.
 The legislation makes the tax cuts permanent, with annual inflation adjustments for those in the 10, 12 and 22 percent tax brackets.
-It also increases standard deductions, subject to income limits.
+It also increases standard deductions from $15,000 to $15,750 for individual taxpayers and from $30,000 to $31,500 for married couples filing jointly, subject to income limits.
 Taxes on businesses remain at 21%.
 Prior to the 2017 law businesses were taxed at 35%.
 There are also reduced limits on business expensing and deductions.

 • But billionaires are getting the biggest tax break.
 Households making under $50,000 receive a 14.9% tax cut in the legislation.
 Households earning under $100,000 got a 12% tax break.
 The top 1%--the billionaires and millionaires--received a 2.4% tax cut from the rates they paid prior to 2017.

 • The bill does nothing for the middle class and poor.
 New deductions for tips, overtime and car loan interest support hourly workers.
 The new law increases the child tax credit to $2,200 from $2,000 starting in 2026.
 The credits are adjusted annually for inflation.
 The bill will allow individuals to deduct tips on wages and overtime pay for tax years 2025 through 2028.
 The bill caps the deductions on tips at $25,000 per year.
 Under the legislation, no taxes apply to overtime up to $12,500 per individual.
 The tax benefits phase out for individuals making $150,000 or more.
-The new law increases the child tax credit to $2,200 from $2,000 starting in 2026.
 It also allows borrowers to deduct up to $10,000 in car loan interest payments for the next four tax years, if final assembly for the car was in the U.S. Eligibility is tied to income: Those earning $100,000 or less ($200,000 for joint filers) qualify.
 The mortgage interest deduction remains capped at $750,000 for joint filers.

 • The law does not eliminate taxes on Social Security as promised.
 Indeed, taxes on Social Security remain the same, despite the President Trump's campaign pledge.
-However, the bill allows individuals with up to $150,000 in household income (joint filers) to subtract $6,000 from their income.
+However, the bill allows individuals 65+ with up to $150,000 in household income (joint filers) to subtract $6,000 from their income.
 Taxpayers earning more than $250,000 jointly or $175,000 individually are not eligible to receive the benefit.
-The standard deduction for Americans 65+ has been raised by $6,000 for join filers.
+The standard deduction for Americans 65+ has been raised by $2,000 for individuals and $1,600 for households.
 An estimated 64% of seniors receiving Social Security will benefit from the changes.These deductions will expire at the end of 2028.The bottom 20% of taxpayers remain exempt from taxation on SS benefits.
 They pay no tax today.
 Eliminating taxes on Social Security would have lowered federal revenues by $1.5 trillion over ten years, raising the federal debt.

 • People will die because of Medicaid cuts.
 There are no cuts in Medicaid payments to eligible recipients.
 The law stipulates new requirements in 2027 for those who enroll in Medicaid.
 Abled-bodied recipients will no longer be eligible unless they meet certain requirements, primarily working 20 hours a week.
 The legislation exempts the disabled, pregnant women, those enrolled in school, anyone caring for a child younger than 14 or persons who volunteers at least 20 hours a week.
 The Congressional Budget Office estimates there are 4.8 million of the 84.6 million people on Medicaid who will no longer qualify.
 Medicaid costs have spiraled out of control since 2019, rising 60%.